 The devil, as always, lies in the details.

 There is credible evidence that certain cooking methods degrade the healthfulness of certain foods.

-But cooking also enhances some foods, and we see no evidence that cooked foods are generally unhealthful.
+But cooking also enhances the availability of nutirents in some foods, and the biomedical literature contains no evidence that cooked foods are unhealthful.

 For now, it seems wise to keep cooking food – while also savoring raw salads, veggies, fruits, and sushi as part of the culinary mix.

 Beyond Vegetarianism.
 Do "food enzymes" significantly enhance digestive efficiency and longevity?
 Accessed at http://www.beyondveg.com/tu-j-l/raw-cooked/raw-cooked-2b.shtml Beyond Vegetarianism.
 Is Cooked Food Poison?
 Accessed at http://www.beyondveg.com/tu-j-l/raw-cooked/raw-cooked-1a.shtml

 Boback SM, Cox CL, Ott BD, Carmody R, Wrangham RW, Secor SM.
 Cooking and grinding reduces the cost of meat digestion.
 Comp Biochem Physiol A Mol Integr Physiol.
 2007 Nov;148(3):651-6.
 Epub 2007 Aug 16.

 Borenstein S. Life was a beach for early humans: Archaeologists see signs of clambake and makeup from 164,000 years ago.
 Associated Press.
 Oct.
 17, 2007.
 Accessed online May 27, 2008 at http://www.msnbc.msn.com/id/21347464/